ortensa-adhamidhi/labiq/README.md

 # LAB IQ — Multi-Branch Laboratory Analytics

-A seven-dashboard Tableau reporting suite built for **LAB IQ**, a national laboratory network operating 25+ branches across Turkey.
-The suite gives doctors, branch managers, and network executives a single governed reporting layer — each seeing only the data their role should have access to — covering turnaround time (TAT), sample acceptance, approval automation, and workload across the network.
+A seven-dashboard Tableau reporting suite built for **LAB IQ**, a national laboratory network operating 25+ branches.
+The suite gives doctors, branch managers, and network executives a single governed reporting layer, with each seeing only the data their role should have access to, covering turnaround time (TAT), sample acceptance, approval automation, and workload across the network.

 > All data shown in these dashboards is synthetic.
 No real patient, provider, or
 > branch-identifying information is included.